mrtcode/beautystack/README.md

 - Supports background color, image or trancparency
 - Has mansy customization parameters like spacing, rotation, quality..
 - Supports directory or array of files for input
-- Works asynchroniously, supportos simultanious conversions of images
+- Works asynchroniously, supports simultanious conversions of images
 - Has event for tracking progress of conversion in percents
 - With jhead makes loseless autorotations of images